• Skip to content

 Car space is owner occupied and within the building:

-• verified by land tax principal place of residence exemption
+• exempt for land tax under a principal place of residence exemption.

 Car space is on adjoining premises: